pekasen/DBoeS-Automatization/README.md

 pipenv shell
 ```

-You can execute the application within the shell with:
+You can execute a CLI-application-like test/demo script within the shell with:

 ```
 python main.py